Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Abstract

 \section{Abstract}

 We propose LLM-PeerReview, an unsupervised LLM Ensemble method that selects the most ideal response from multiple LLM-generated candidates for each query, harnessing the collective wisdom of multiple models with diverse strengths.
-LLM-PeerReview is built on a novel, peer-review-inspired framework that offers a clear and interpretable mechanism, while remaining fully unsupervised for flexible adaptability and generalization.
-Specifically, it operates in three stages: For \textit{scoring}, we use the emerging LLM-as-a-Judge technique to evaluate each response by reusing multiple LLMs at hand; For \textit{reasoning}, we can apply a principled graphical model-based truth inference algorithm or a straightforward averaging strategy to aggregate multiple scores to produce a final score for each response; Finally, the highest-scoring response is \textit{selected} as the best ensemble output.
+LLM-PeerReview is built on a novel, peer-review-inspired framework that offers a transparent and interpretable mechanism, while remaining fully unsupervised for flexible adaptability and generalization.
+Specifically, it operates in three stages: For \textit{scoring}, we use the emerging LLM-as-a-Judge technique to evaluate each response by reusing multiple LLMs at hand; For \textit{reasoning}, we can apply a straightforward averaging strategy or a principled graphical model-based truth inference algorithm to aggregate multiple scores to produce a final score for each response; Finally, the highest-scoring response is \textit{selected} as the best ensemble output.
 LLM-PeerReview is conceptually simple and empirically powerful.
-The two variants of the proposed approach obtain strong results across four datasets, including outperforming the recent advanced model Smoothie-Global by 6.9\% and 7.3\% points, respectively.
+Our results across four datasets show that the two variants of the proposed approach outperform the advanced model Smoothie-Global by 6.9\% and 7.3\% points, cross diverse task types including factual recall QA, math reasoning, and instruction following.